open-sauced/docs/docs/features/workspaces.md

 ## Team Workspaces

 Team workspaces are part of the PRO plan and are designed to help teams collaborate on and understand open source projects.
-Team workspaces are private by default, and only members of the team can view the workspace.
+Team workspaces are public by default.
+You can switch it to private in your settings so only members of the team can view the workspace.

 By upgrading to a team workspace, you'll have unlimited contributor and repository insights, as well as the ability to toggle between private and public visibility.